azdavis/millet/doc/errors.md

 ## 1008

-A number (int, word, or real) literal was incomplete.
+A number (`int`, `word`, or `real`) literal was incomplete.
 For instance, a word literal that starts with `0w`, but then with no digits following, is incomplete.
 Or a real literal that has no digits after the decimal point, marked with `.`, or exponent, marked with `e` or `E`.

 ```sml
 (* error *)